Extensions in-depth

 Publishing Extensions

-To properly publish your extension to the registry use publishing tool, refer to: Publishing Extensions Guide
+To properly publish your extension to the registry use the publishing tool, refer to: Publishing Extensions Guide

 Alternatively, kit.exe --publish CLI command can be used during development: